stratapp/stratapp-website/pricing.md

 title: pricing
 layout: pricing
 faqs:
-- question: do you offer a free trial?
+- question: Do you offer a free trial?
-  answer: 'We do offer a free 15-day trial.
-Plenty of time to get started and begin
+  answer: 'We offer a free 15-day trial.
+Plenty of time to get started and begin using
-    using #stratapp.
-There are no set-up fees.
-No consultants, integrations or hardware costs.
-No end user training costs.
-The user experience is immediately intuitive, allowing you to move quickly.'
+    #stratapp.
+There are no set-up fees, integrations or hardware costs.
+The user
+    experience is immediately intuitive, allowing you to move quickly.'
 - question: what payment methods do you accept and how do I access past invoices and billing history?
   answer: |-